davepinch/pinchy.cc/collections/_topics/computing/the-mother-of-all-demos/50th-anniversary-of-the-mother-of-all-demos.md

 permalink: "/amasad.me/moad"
 website: "https://amasad.me/moad"
 tags:
+  - The Mother of All Demos
-  - Extension of the Mind
+  - extension of the mind
   - bookmark
 ---